TheCarsonWest/TheCarsonWest.github.io/test/content/Justifying a Claim About the Difference of Two Means Based on a Confidence Interval.md

 ## Relating Confidence Intervals to Hypotheses

-Though we're not performing a formal [Setting Up a Test for the Difference of Two Population Means](./../setting-up-a-test-for-the-difference-of-two-population-means/), the interpretation of the confidence interval is closely related to potential null hypotheses.
+Though we're not performing a formal [[Setting Up a Test for the Difference of Two Population Means]], the interpretation of the confidence interval is closely related to potential null hypotheses.
 The most common null hypothesis is that there is no difference between the two population means, i.e.,  $ H_0: \mu_1 - \mu_2 = 0 $ .

 A  $ 100(1-\alpha)\% $  confidence interval for  $ \mu_1 - \mu_2 $  provides a range of plausible values for the true difference.